vellbear/temerity/README.md

-# Temere
+# Temerity
-Temere is a travel planner web app designed to help users organize their trips into easily managable itineraries.
+Temerity is a travel planner web app designed to help users organize their trips into easily managable itineraries.

 ## Initial Limitations
 This app will be tailored to my own primary use case, and what I can get done in the time allotted.
 Therefore, the app will have some of the following limitations: